cs2103aug2015-w14-2j/main/README.md

 6. Add testFx-3.1.2.jar and guava-18.0.jar to the project from main/src/lib.
 7. Run src/ui/Main.java
 8. In the application window, enter "create floating task".
 9. If you download the .jar file, double click the file.
+10. If the app does not start up correctly, try move the .jar file to a clean directory with no other files at the save level.
-10. Do step 8.
+11. Do step 8.

 Thank you for reviewing Flexi-List!